 - HTTP header: Applications frequently use header fields to discover end users and display requested information to the user based on the value in the headers.

 Some of the important header fields to check for command injection are:

 Using vulnerability scanner attacker come to know that current web application is vulnerable to command injection and try injecting system level unwanted command using Meta character.

-Metacharacter are symbolic operators which are use to separate actual command from unwanted command.
+Metacharacter is symbolic operators which are used to separate actual command from unwanted command.
 The ampercent (&) was used as a separator that would divide the authentic input and the command that you are trying to inject.

-It will more clear in following image where attacker will inject his payload dir using metacharacter that retrieve present directory of web server.
+It will more clear in following image where the attacker will inject his payload dir using metacharacter that retrieves a present directory of the web server.

-As result it will dump following output as shown in given image where it has validated wrong user input.
+As result, it will dump the following output as shown in the given image where it has validated wrong user input.

 OS Command Injection Operators

 The developer possibly will set filters to obstruct some metacharacter.
 This would block our injected data, and thus we need to try out with other metacharacters too, as shown in the following table: